WYRE (AM): Cortona Media

 In late 2023 and early 2024, Cortona Media, a group including former WRNR-FM owner Steve Kingston as a minority partner, bought WYRE from Bay Broadcasting Corporation.
 In a separate transaction, it bought Annapolis-licensed FM translator W260BM from Hope Christian Church of Marlton, which had an agreement to rebroadcast WNAV.
 This led to speculation that the former WRNR-FM's programming would return to FM radio.
 However, the translator continued rebroadcasting WNAV.

 After the sales closed in April 2024, Cortona petitioned the FCC to allow the translator to go silent for a maximum of 180 days "in order to make technical preparations that are necessary to change the primary station" (i.e., begin rebroadcasting WYRE).
 Cortona also applied to move it to WYRE's tower, change frequencies to 93.5 FM, and increase power.
 Instead, the translator returned to the air under its previous technical parameters in September, continuing to rebroadcast WNAV.
 Concurrently with this, WYRE began broadcasting an automated feed of classic rock along with overflow sports programming from WNAV.
 The former WRNR-FM programming continued as an online stream.

 In January 2025, Annapolis City Council approved a lease allowing Cortona to construct the translator at 93.5 FM on WYRE's city-owned tower.
 WYRE flipped back to the WRNR-FM online stream, and Cortona stated to the Baltimore Sun that it was possible the adult album alternative music would return to FM.
 The translator was taken silent on March 25 to begin constructions.
 On May 9, Cortona confirmed to local media website DCRTV that WRNR-FM programming was going to be heard on the translator, with a planned launch over Memorial Day weekend.
 However, rainy weather delayed construction by a week and the translator filed for its license on June 9.
 After several weeks of testing, the station relaunched under the branding "WRNR 93.5 FM" with a redesigned website on July 4.
+Despite the branding, the station is unable to reclaim the WRNR callsign as it is in use on an AM station in Martinsburg, West Virginia.

+On February 24, 2026, Cortona and Hubbard Broadcasting announced a deal to simulcast WYRE on the HD4 subchannel of WTOP-FM (103.5 FM) beginning March 1, enabling it to reach the entire Washington, D.C. market.
+Cortona also leases Hubbard's translator W228DI, licensed to Silver Spring and also on 93.5 FM, to cover Washington proper and its Maryland suburbs in analog.

+Programming

+WYRE began adding local airstaff, largely made up of former WRNR-FM DJs, in November 2025.
+Weekdays see Dave Zierner in mornings, Mike Ondayko in middays, and former WHFS DJ Neci Williams in afternoons.
+In Saturday middays, Bob Waugh hosts the eclectic "Off The Record".
+Rich Fisher hosts Saturday afternoons, followed by a freeform hour hosted by Jimi Haha and a classic alternative rock hour hosted by Mark Bryan.
+Carrie Evans hosts Sunday afternoons after briefly hosting middays.

+WYRE picked up coverage of Baltimore Ravens games upon its relaunch, replacing WNAV.